orb-community/orb-website/docs/documentation/running_orb_agent.md

 The agent credentials include *three pieces of information*, each of which is a UUID in the form `5dc34ded-6a53-44c0-8d15-7e9c8c95391a`.

-1. **Agent ID**, which uniquely identifies the agent.
+1. ==Agent ID==, which uniquely identifies the agent.
-2. **Agent Channel ID**, which uniquely identifies the agent's communication channel.
+2. ==Agent Channel ID==, which uniquely identifies the agent's communication channel.
-3. **Agent Key**, which is a private access token for the agent.
+3. ==Agent Key==, which is a private access token for the agent.
 Note you will only be shown the key once upon creation!

 ## Sample provisioning commands
 !!! example